danfis/libccd/README.md

 Polytope Algorithm (EPA) and also implements algorithm Minkowski Portal Refinement (MPR, a.k.a.
 XenoCollide) as described in Game Programming Gems 7.

-For more info see home of libccd: http://libccd.danfis.cz.

 For implementation details on GJK algorithm, see http://www.win.tue.nl/~gino/solid/jgt98convex.pdf.